FRANK LLOYD WRIGHT (1867-1959)

 1961 - The George Ablin House,4260 Country Club Drive, on a golf course in Bakersfield CA. Commissioned 1958.
 Six bedrooms.
 Has a trianglular pool.
 Included a priceless collection of Wright-designed furniture.
 The Ablins lived there for over 50 years.
 Sold in 2005 to Michael and Katheleen Glick.

 1961 - The Socrates and Celeste Zaferiou House, 48 Clausland Mountain Road, Blauvelt NY.
 Commissioned 1956.
 A Marshall Erdman Prefab house.
-Sold for the first time in September 2014.
+Sold for the first time in September 2014 to Sarah and Robert Magness.

-1963 - The Frank Bott House,3640 NW Briarcliff, Kansas City MO.
+1963 - The Frank Bott House, 3640 NW Briarcliff, Kansas City MO.
 Commissioned 1959.
 Still owned by the Bott family as of 2010.
 The home was built on the side of a hill that overlooks the city with the living room cantilevered out over the bluff.
+Sold to Homer Williams, architect, who occasionally opens the house for tours.

 1964 - The Conrad E. and Evelyn Gordon House, originally on the Williamette River near Wilsonville OR.
 Commissioned 1957.
 Descendants of the Gordons sold the property in 2000.
 Moved to 869 West Main Street, Silverton OR, in 2002.
 Public tours available.